CESL to procure 300 electric vehicles from Tata Motors

-New Delhi, May 18 (IANS) Convergence Energy Services Ltd (CESL), a wholly-owned subsidiary of Energy Efficiency Services Ltd (EESL), has placed a Letter of Award in favour of Tata Motors for procurement of 300 electric cars with 3 years of warranty.
+New Delhi: Convergence Energy Services Ltd (CESL), a wholly-owned subsidiary of Energy Efficiency Services Ltd (EESL), has placed a Letter of Award in favour of Tata Motors for procurement of 300 electric cars with 3 years of warranty.

 This will consist of 300 four-wheeler electric cars (whose length is less than 4 meters) and range equal to or more than 250 km.